KindaSwiss/gulp-sublime/README.md

 });
 ```

 It's pretty simple.
 Just pass the error and task name to `sublime.showError` in the error handler.
 The task name is used as the ID for the status message and gutter icon regions.
 If the incorrect task name is passed, the status messages and icons will not be erased.

-Also, it is important to note that the gulp object needs to be passed through to sublime by the `.config` function or else errors will not be erased.
+It's important to note that the gulp object needs to be passed to the sublime object through its `config` function or else error status messages, icon regions, etc. will not be removed properly.

 ## The plugin in action
 ![react error example](https://github.com/anthonykoch/gulp-sublime/blob/master/images/jsx-error.png)